Andy Ruiz Jr.: Ruiz vs. Miller

 Ruiz's right hand appeared to be fractured during the fight with notable visual deformity to the contour of his metacarpal region shown in the post-fight interview.
 In his post-match interview, Miller asserted his opinion that he won the fight: "I know I did enough to win, I threw more punches.
 I had him backing up the entire fight.
 It's called effective aggression.
 I kept the pressure on and I hit him with the more effective punches.
 I had the fight in the bag."
 Fans on social media were also critical of scoring, feeling Ruiz's career was saved by the judges.
 Speaking further on the result, Miller said, "That's boxing; sometimes you get robbed.
 I just want the fans to keep supporting me; I've been an underdog my whole life."
 Miller said he was against having judges from the West Coast for the bout.
 According to CompuBox, Miller landed 183 of his 514 punches thrown (35.6%) and Ruiz landed 113 of his 355 punches thrown (31.8%).
 Ruiz was more active during the first four rounds out-landing Miller 47–40.
 Miller landed double digits in every round from the third.
 Ruiz posted a picture of his injured right hand on social media, saying it affected his performance.
-It was believed to have been injured in round 5.
+It was believed to have been injured in the fifth round.

+Signing with Matchroom in 2026

+On July 8, 2026, it was reported that Ruiz had signed a multi-fight deal with Matchroom Boxing.
+On the announcement, he said on social media, "Once you have everything and lost it all, you're going to do whatever it takes to get that back.
+And that's why I'm ready to go to war with any other heavyweight out there.
+I had to be broken to be reborn."
+His goal was to regain the heavyweight world titles.
+He said, "I'm here to make history again."